George Floyd protests in Philadelphia

 The George Floyd protests and riots in Philadelphia were a series of protests and riots occurring in the City of Philadelphia.
 Unrest in the city began as a response to the murder of George Floyd in police custody in Minneapolis on May 25, 2020.
-Numerous protests, rallies and marches have taken place in Philadelphia in solidarity with protestors in Minneapolis and across the United States.
+Numerous protests, rallies and marches took place in Philadelphia in solidarity with protesters in Minneapolis and across the United States.
 These demonstrations call for justice for Floyd and protest police brutality.
 After several days of protests and riots, Philadelphia leadership joined other major cities, including Chicago in instituting a curfew, beginning Saturday, May 30, at 8 p.m.
 The protests concluded on June 23, 2020.

 Events

 Context

 On May 25, 2020, George Floyd, a 46-year-old black man, was murdered by a police officer, Derek Chauvin, in Minneapolis, Minnesota.

 Derek Chauvin, a white police officer, knelt on Floyd's neck for over nine minutes while Floyd was handcuffed and lying face down in the street, begging for his life and repeatedly saying "I can't breathe".

 A second and third officer further restrained Floyd while a fourth prevented bystanders from intervening.
 Videos of Floyd's murder circulated widely, and by the next day protests began in Minneapolis and later spread across the United States, including to Philadelphia, and then internationally.

 Floyd's murder is one of many widely publicized police killings of unarmed African-Americans in the United States.
 His murder has been compared to the 2014 killing of Eric Garner.
 Garner, also an unarmed black man, repeated "I can't breathe" eleven times after being placed in a chokehold by a New York police officer during an arrest in Staten Island, New York.